JenniferT9462/Devtools-debugging/Day-4.md

 * Serve images in next-gen formats - WebP and AVIF
 * Sufficient contrast ratio - better for users to read.
 * Properly size images - help render time.
-* Eliminate render-blocking resources -
+* Eliminate render-blocking resources - Script tag in the head tag or link tags w/out defer or async attributes.
 * Headers in the right order.
 Would help with accessability.